 speakers

 The ALC Supply Chain Summit 2025 features a dynamic lineup of speakers who are leaders in their fields.
-Browse through their photos and bios to learn more about the influential voices shaping our sessions.
+Explore their photos and bios to discover the expertise and insights they'll bring to this year's sessions.

 Port of Melbourne